Kristang language: Attrition of Kristang

 The ceding of Malacca by the Dutch to the British via the Anglo-Dutch Treaty of 1824 directly caused the decline of the Kristang language.
 By the mid 19th century, many Kristangs flocked towards clerical and auxiliary positions provided by their new colonial masters.
 As such, the Kristang language saw a decline in use compared to English.
 In addition, the rising affluence of the region meant more job opportunities, resulting in many Kristangs moving away from Malacca.
 Moreover, the language is not taught at school, although there are still some Church services in Kristang.

 In the context of Singapore, Kristang arrived in the 1820s due to the large influx of Eurasian immigrants from Malacca.
-This resulted in a Kristang-speaking community large enough for the variety of the language spoken in Singapore to be acknowledged as a distinct variety of Creole Portuguese.
 However, there was little exposure and recognition of Kristang in Singapore, especially when English became entrenched as the sole language of education and the major language used in most spheres of society after the country gained independence in 1965.
 As a result, the intergenerational transmission of Kristang ceased almost completely.

 The upkeep of Kristang can largely be attributed to its connection with the dominant religion of the Portuguese and their relative social standing in their communities between the 1600s to the late 1800s.
 The core Kristang-speaking communities gradually eroded due to better socioeconomic opportunities elsewhere.
 Post-World War Two, the new generation of Catholic priests that arrived to replace the pre-war priests who had been executed demonstrated little sensitivity towards the Kristang language and culture.
 Eventually, the bond between Kristang and religion was severed due to the association of the Portuguese Mission with the St Xavier's Church.

 Migration overseas and intermarriage with other nationalities have also led to Kristang speakers leaving the Portuguese Settlement in order to live and work in other parts of Malaysia.
 Furthermore, the dominantly Kristang-speaking middle-class gradually began to speak English for practical reasons, altering the prestige of English with regards to Kristang.
 To many in the community, they grew to accept that speaking English was a key to employment instead of Kristang, facilitating a breakdown in the transmission of Kristang.